Last Updated on by

 The Part B premium usually comes out of your social security check.
-For 2020, the standard monthly premium for Part B is $144.60.
+The current standard monthly premium for Part B is $144.60.

-Although premiums for Part B are Income-Related Monthly Adjustment Amounts based on the two previous years; so, in 2020, your income from 2018 will determine the monthly premium.
+Premiums for Part B are based on your two previous years of income.
 The standard Part B premium can cost more to those with a higher income.

 You can file an IRMAA-appeal if you have a change, such as lower-income from retirement or loss of a spouse.